rccordell/s25bbb/pages/assignments/book-labs.md

 ## Grad Student Expectations

 In general, graduate students should aim to write longer book lab reports (~1500 words) that engage more substantively with critical sources, including additional scholarly sources.
-For ideas about scholarly sources, consider first the penumbral readings for a given week; if these are not sufficient, a good next step would be to look at the citations in our readings or find papers that cite our authors.
+For ideas about scholarly sources, look at the citations in our readings, draw on research from other coursework, find papers that cite our authors, or speak with me.
+You could also consult the reading list for [a previous graduate course](https://s24bl.ryancordell.org/schedule.html) in book history.